NicosNicolaou16/SampleBlocPatternAndDriftWithSingleState/README.md

 # Sample Bloc Pattern And Drift With Single State

-This project is an application that uses Bloc Architecture Pattern Single State with Dio Network Manager and Drift Database without Drift File but with the Class.
+This project is an application that uses the BLoC architecture pattern with a single state, Dio as the network manager, and Drift as the database solution.
+The database is implemented using Drift classes, without the need for a Drift file.

 # The Project Contain the following technologies and libraries